- A debt collection letter reminds a debtor that they owe you money.

 What is a debt collection letter?

 The first couple of debt collection letters you send to a debtor can be relatively friendly and sympathetic.
-However, as you send additional debt collection letters, you may need to escalate what you write to include warnings of impending legal action.
+However, as you send additional debt collection letters, you may need to escalate the language to include warnings of impending legal action.

 What is the purpose of a debt collection letter?

 A debt collection letter may serve one, some or all of the following purposes:

 - Informing debtors that they owe you money: If this is your goal, your letter should simply remind the client of their debt’s existence and the initial due date.
 At most, you should gently hint that legal action could happen down the line, because perhaps the debtor doesn’t intend to stonewall you.
 They might have simply forgotten about your debt or currently lack cash flow but still intend to pay.

 - Establishing a payment process: If it does turn out that your debtor is struggling with cash flow, then you can offer a payment plan in your debt collection letter.
 This way, the debtor doesn’t have to scramble to get you $10,000 at once, for example; instead, you can arrange a 10-month repayment plan of monthly $1,000 installments.
 That said, be sure that any repayment plan you agree to is as fair for you as it is for the debtor.